 While we don’t like to admit it, how well you get on with your instructor also makes a difference.
 After all, not everybody gets on with everybody and if you don’t feel you can confide in your instructor it’ll take you longer to learn because you’ll have to overcome any hurdles yourself, without their help.

-Likewise, the role the horse plays in learning to ride can also have a massive effect, and one that is often overlooked.
+Likewise, the role the horse plays in learning to ride can also have a massive effect and one that is often overlooked.
 If you’re a nervous rider and are riding a bolshy horse it’ll take you a lot longer to learn if you’re constantly having to fight your nerves.
 Whereas if you’re riding a gentle horse then you can concentrate on the task at hand.

 When I first started to learn to ride I remember deciding I didn’t want to do it anymore, I told my instructor I wasn’t feeling well so would sit the lesson out until my parents turned up to collect me.
-My instructor knew exactly what was going on and wouldn’t have any of it, instead she found a nice quiet horse (called Fuzzy) for me to ride.
-Anyway to cut a long strong short I feel in love with this horse and with horse riding again and haven’t looking back since.
+My instructor knew exactly what was going on and wouldn’t have any of it, instead, she found a nice quiet horse (called Fuzzy) for me to ride.
+Anyway to cut a long strong short I fell in love with this horse and with horse riding again and haven’t looked back since.
 This is why I say the horse’s personality is crucial when you’re learning to ride.

 How much you’re able to spend on riding lessons is often the single biggest factor in how long it takes to learn to ride.
 If money is no object private lessons will help you to learn quicker than group lessons but most people don’t have the budget for 100% private lessons.

 A good alternative, if you have the budget for it, is a mixture of group and private lessons where you have one group lesson and one private lesson a week.
-Yes, this is the most expensive option but you’ll find it’s also the quickest way of learning, unless of course you have two or more private lessons a week.
+Yes, this is the most expensive option but you’ll find it’s also the quickest way of learning unless, of course, you have two or more private lessons a week.